MoCrop: Training Free Motion Guided Cropping for Efficient Video Action Recognition: Method

 \section{Method}

-MoCrop is a preprocessing module that uses motion vectors from compressed streams to locate spatially salient regions (SSR) and compute a single adaptive crop, focusing inference on informative regions.
+MoCrop is a preprocessing module that uses MVs from compressed streams to locate SSR and compute adaptive crops, focusing inference on informative regions.
 This reduces input resolution and FLOPs and often improves accuracy by suppressing background distraction.